Madonna, Guy Ritchie settle child custody dispute: court official

-NEW YORK Singer Madonna and her ex-husband, director Guy Ritchie, have settled a custody dispute over their 16-year-old son Rocco, a court official in New York said on Wednesday.
+NEW YORK (Reuters) - Singer Madonna and her ex-husband, director Guy Ritchie, have settled a custody dispute over their 16-year-old son Rocco, a court official in New York said on Wednesday.

 It was not immediately announced with which parent the teenager would live.